soldovskii/react-smart-select/readme.md

 - On mobile devices work as native select
 - On desktop select is drop down as default, if not enough space - drop up
 - Search with hihglight
+- Auto correct keyboard layout from EN to RU

 #### Component has several properties:
 - list - dataSource for SmartSelect